← Back to all sparks

 Anonymity at the System Level – The Ultimate Privacy Protection

-A philosophy post arguing anonymity must be built into system architecture, not bolted on via usernames.
-Positioning content rather than a product release.
+A thought-leadership essay arguing anonymity must be built into system architecture, not bolted on via usernames.
+Positioning against competitors adding username support, with no accompanying release.